aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 2.5.7.
 Accidental Equipment Infringement

-In the event that a player’s previously legal equipment becomes illegal as a result of play:
+In the event that a player's previously legal equipment becomes illegal as a result of play:

 A. Play is not stopped unless the referee determines the infringement presents a danger.

 B. The player at fault must leave the pitch to correct the infringement immediately and may be replaced with a substitute.

 i.
 Players do not need to leave the pitch to replace a broken broom.

 C. Any player required to leave the pitch to correct equipment must not re-enter until the equipment has been replaced, repaired, or removed.

 i.
 Mandatory equipment must be replaced or repaired.

 a.
 If there is no replacement for a broom or headband available, the head referee must stop play until the equipment is provided.

-D. If the player does not leave the pitch upon being informed of the infringement, or re-enters play without correcting the infringement, that player is subject to penalty for disregarding an official’s directive.
+D. If the player does not leave the pitch upon being informed of the infringement, or re-enters play without correcting the infringement, that player is subject to penalty for disregarding an official's directive.

-⚑ *Yellow Card*—Disregarding an official’s directive
+⚑ *Yellow Card*—Disregarding an official's directive

 ### 2.5.8.
 Venue Specific Equipment Restrictions